be who you are, teach what you love

-Our 200-hr, Yoga Alliance Certified Teacher Training is an intergenerational and interdisciplinary journey through yoga’s roots.
+Our 200-hr, Yoga Alliance Certified Teacher Training is an intergenerational and interdisciplinary journey from yoga’s roots to modern day.
 In this place-based and trauma-informed program, we learn the fundamentals of yoga and explore movement as liberation practice.
-Throughout this 200-hr journey, you will participate in live-training with our masterful and cross cultural team.
+Throughout this 200-hr journey, you will participate in live-training with our masterful, cross cultural team.

 • Overview of the Times